 The international aviation organization (ICAO) announced last week that aviation should switch almost entirely to biofuels by 2050.
 That sounds like a great promise until you realise where all this biofuel will come from.
 The extra aerable land that is needed will most likely lead to the destruction of ecosystems and the loss of animal species.

 Another example is the windmill debate in Norway: windmills are needed to meet the demand for clean energy, but in practice mountain landscapes are impacted by the construction of access roads while the blades are a deadly threat to birds.
 Ultimately, a megawatt of CO2-neutral energy is easier to express in an Excel sheet than the difficult-to-quantify value of a small piece of nature.

 With the right question, models can show us the way out of the climate crisis.
 But if success is only measured by a reduction in CO2 emissions, other answers are not possible.
 In that case, we get ineffective solutions and unwanted side effects.
 Here lies a task for science to better communicate the limitations of our models.
 But there is also a responsibility for policymakers to listen more closely, not to forget the big picture, and above all: not to assume to know the answers beforehand.

-This text first appeared in Klassekampen on 25 Oct 2019
+This text originally appeared in Klassekampen on 25 October 2019